ghacks Technology News

 I’m really excited about this new technology that will make its way and replace those magnetic hard drives in the long run.
 Solid State hard drives are based on flash memory which you usually find in most mp3 players these days.
 They have several advantages in comparison to magnetic hard drives and use the same connectors as modern SATA-II hard drives.

-Solid State Disks have no moving parts which means they make no noises whatsoever, have a largely reduced access time, are not prone to electro-magnetic failures, have a lower power consumption, no heat generator and a better ability to endure extreme shock.
+Solid State Disks have no moving parts which means they make no noises whatsoever, have a largely reduced access time, are not prone to electro-magnetic failures, have a lower power consumption, no heat generation and a better ability to endure extreme shock.

-Solid State Disks do have some limitations though.
-The most dominant ones are currently availability, pricing and capacity.
-The largest capacity of Solid State Disks is 128 Gigabytes at the moment which I have seen for sale for roughly $3800 (SUPER TALENT 2.5″ 128GB SATA Internal Solid state disk).
+The largest capacity of Solid State Disks is 128 Gigabytes at the moment which I have seen for sale for roughly $3800 (SUPER TALENT 2.5" 128GB SATA Internal Solid state disk).
 More affordable units are 32 Gigabyte Solid State Disks (for instance the SAMSUNG 32GB IDE Internal Solid state disk) that retail for roughly $400 and 16 Gigabyte disks for $200.

 My next computer that I will build next year will have one of those Solid State Disks as the main boot hard drive resulting in faster boot times of the operating system, lower noise level and faster response times.
 I will still use conventional hard drives for storage mainly because the pricing is currently way out of line.
-Reminds me of the good old days when a 10 Megabyte hard drive cost that much.
+Reminds me of the good old days when a 10 Megabyte hard drive cost as much.

 If the pricing drops to around $500 for 64 Gigabyte drives I would buy one of those instead but I’m perfectly fine with a 32 Gigabyte Solid State Disk as well.
 My current Windows partition has only 10 Gigabytes so even a 16 Gigabyte Solid State Disk would be fine.